crewlinker/protoc-gen-dynamodb/README.md

 ## Done Backlog

+- [x] SHOULD add field option to support (un)marshalling StringSets, NumberSets, ByteSets etc
+- [x] MUST generate methods that return PartitionKey (name/value), and SortKey (name/value)
+- [x] MUST deploy a buf module so users can easily include options
+- [x] SHOULD allow skipping certain fields for all dynamodb marshalling/unmarshalling: ignore option, should also cause path building method to not be generated
 - [x] COULD implent method on path methods that return an expression.NameBuilder right away, instead of just "String()"
 - [x] SHOULD add method that marshals just the keys (if any keys are configured), fail if more keys, fail if no data in keys
 - [x] SHOULD add code generation that adds methods to return the PartitionKey and SortKey from a message